emcdona1/field_classification/README.md

 * input_data.py
 * input_data_split.py

-Input_data and input_data_split are very similar except that input_data_split exports a pickle file for the features, labels, and image names for training and testing respectively (so a total of 6 pickle files).
-Input_data.py on the other hand does NOT export separate pickle files for testing and would have to be divided in the build_model file.
+# input_data.py and input_data_split.py

+Both these files have a similar goal, they just differ in how they work. input_data.py takes in two folders of images and will export a 3 pickle files with the images from both folders shuffled together.
+The pickle files hold the following:

+1. The features
+2. The labels (ex: class A or class B)
+3. Names of the images

+The three files will hold the data in the same order.
+In other words, the 10th array of features corresponds to the the class of the 10th element in the labels files and the 10th name in the names file.

+Similarly, input_data_split.py takes in two folders but exports 6 pickle files, 2 groups.
+1 group will be used for training data and the other group is used for testing.
+Which images get sent to which group is done randomly.

+If you are using one then switch to using the other, be careful!
+Half the pickle files from input_data_split.py have the same file names as the exported files from input_data.py.
 Currently build_model.py is not written to take in pickle files for both testing and training.

 ---